-The rising cost of assisted or independent living means that some families are looking at aging in place, home care and multi-generational housing instead of more expensive care options.
+The rising cost of assisted or independent living means that some families are looking at aging in place, home care, and multi-generational housing instead of more expensive care options.
 Those who do opt for assisted living will find a wide range of offerings in new, booming areas like eco-friendly housing and so-called “smart homes,” as well as expanded amenities at more traditional assisted living communities.
-Some time in the near future we will witness a decline of the nursing home model of care.
+Sometime in the near future, we will witness a decline in the nursing home model of care.
 We’ve been seeing it for some time; a move away from the concept of senior housing as synonymous with nursing homes, and a move toward other senior housing options.
 It’s not a trend that’s likely to change anytime soon.
 According to the experts, factors such as the high cost of skilled nursing and recent cuts to Medicare and Medicaid programs will only accelerate the shift.

 With the economy still recovering, many active retirees want to continue working and living close to a city center or commercial district.
 There are also many limited-mobility seniors who still want access the amenities of a thriving downtown.
 These are both good reasons why community planners want to be senior-friendly in the future.
 Senior co-housing is another way active older adults can gain the benefits of community living.
 Co-housing is more like living on a commune, where residents have independent homes but also benefit from shared spaces like gardens and recreation facilities.
 This trend has been growing over the past decade.
 With inevitable rising costs for senior living options like assisted living and continuing care retirement communities, these more traditional forms of housing have begun offering a wide range of amenities to tempt potential residents, from lifestyle-based and cultural communities that cater to LGBT seniors or Asian Americans to an increased array of recreational options like cultural events, fitness classes and educational opportunities.